folkertdev/rust-rfcs/text/3720-labeled-match.md

 - a `loop` and `match` can be fused into a `loop match <scrutinee> { /* ... */ }`
 - a `loop match` can be targeted by a `continue <value>`.
 The `value` is treated as a replacement operand to the `match` expression.

-A `loop match` can be combined with the `const` keyword, which improves MIR lowering and provides more accurate CFG information to the borrow checker and later compiler passes.
+The state transitions (going from one branch of the match to another) can be annotated with the `const` keyword, providing more accurate CFG information to the backend.
+That means:

+- more valid programs are accepted by the borrow checker
+- the backend can generate better code, leading to significant speedups

 ### Basic example